top of page

-At the Associated Students of Claremont McKenna College Senate meeting this past Monday, senators moved to adopt a resolution demanding changes to restrictions on party life nearly unanimously.
+At the Associated Students of Claremont McKenna College Senate meeting this past Monday, senators moved to introduce a resolution demanding changes to restrictions on party life nearly unanimously.
 Far surpassing the attendance of a typical ASCMC Senate hearing, over 100 students were sworn in as ASCMC Senators.

 Among the grievances listed in the resolution were the allegedly “arbitrary and unreasonable” DOS regulations regarding party life.
 The primary concerns included “the limitation of student-hosted events to 100 people, … the prohibition on the use of event funds for the purchase of beer kegs, champagne, and red wine, and the requirement that administration-trained event hosts supervise events of more than twenty.”
 The resolution alleged that these restrictions have fundamentally changed the college’s culture.
 The Senate formed a committee to consider the resolution on the protection of social life comprised of seven Senators and three ranking ASCMC officers.
 Two of the ten committee members are CMS athletes.